Should You Take Omega 3 and Multivitamin Together? Benefits of 2-in-1

 Dosage Accuracy and Nutrient Variety

-Gummy supplements and all-in-ones in general often face limitations due to space.
-It's challenging to include therapeutic doses of certain nutrients, like omega-3 fatty acids DHA and EPA.
+Combined supplements, especially gummies and all-in-one formats, often face limitations due to space.
+It can be challenging to include meaningful amounts of certain nutrients, like omega-3 fatty acids DHA and EPA.

-This can result in gummies providing insufficient levels of key nutrients.
-Which could lead to not meeting the recommended daily allowances for various nutrients, reducing the overall health benefits expected from taking a supplement.
+This can result in some combined supplements providing insufficient levels of key nutrients, potentially making it harder to meet the recommended daily allowances for various nutrients and reducing the overall health benefits expected from taking a supplement.

 Gelatin

-To give gummies that soft, chewy texture, gelatin is added during the manufacturing process.
-Gelatin is derived from animal collagen.
-Which means some may not be suitable for vegetarians or those with dietary restrictions related to animal products.
+In gummy supplements, gelatin is often added during the manufacturing process to create that soft, chewy texture.
+Gelatin is derived from animal collagen, which means some gummy products may not be suitable for vegetarians or those with dietary restrictions related to animal products.

 Key Takeaways

 Individual supplements are specially formulated to provide precise, targeted dosages that align better with the recommended daily allowances.
-It's the reason we take a supplement in the first place.
-So receiving the full therapeutic benefits is crucial.
+It’s the reason we take a supplement in the first place.
+So receiving effective levels of key nutrients is important.

 Performance Lab® NutriGenesis® Multi provides science backed nutrition in optimal doses tailored to your needs.
 There are no pointless ingredients, no additives, no gelatin, just pure, potent nutrition.